rinta-git/my-interview-prep/README.md

 Regular Component: Re-renders whenever its parent component re-renders or when its state or props change, even if the changes don't affect the component's output.</br>
 PureComponent: Implements a shallow comparison in shouldComponentUpdate and only re-renders when there are changes in its state or props.

+• Is react unidiretional or bidirectional?
+How to pass data between siblings?
+How to pass data from child to parent?

+React unidiretional; parent --> child.</br>
+A prop can also be used to send a function.
+If we use this feature to send a call back function to the child, we will then be able to use inverse data flow to get information back to the parent.

 ### ***React Hooks***
 • Explain the use of the useState hook in React.